intercontinentalexchange/nyse-bqt-cloudstreaming/python/README.md

-# NYSE BQTMessage Consumer Test
+# NYSE BQTMessage Consumer

-This README file provides instructions and details for the `NYSE_BQTMessage_Consumer.py` script, which is designed to validate connectivity to the NYSE Kafka topic.
+This README file provides instructions and details for the `NYSE_BQTMessage_Consumer.py` script, which is designed to validate connectivity to the NYSE BQT Kafka offering.

 ## Overview

-The `NYSE_BQTMessage_Consumer.py` script is to test the NYSE Kafka connectivity.
-It initializes a Kafka consumer, subscribes to the NYSE BQT Kafka topics, and prints messages.
+The `NYSE_BQTMessage_Consumer.py` script initializes a Kafka consumer, subscribes to the NYSE BQT Kafka topics, and prints messages.

 ## Prerequisites